Getting Started with Full Spectrum Slicing

 So the 26-color speed palette includes all combinations/patterns of 4 colors that are 3 layers thick.
 If aiming for thicker layers or using more opaque filament, the 10-color speed palette uses only combinations 2 layers thick.

 They’re also designed to print fast using minimal material by printing flat for most efficient use of tool changes and the prime tower (if needed).
-The 26-color palette at 0.08 mm fine detail will do in under 2 hours on the U1, with the smaller one taking as little as 30 minutes.
+The 26-color palette at 0.08 mm fine detail will do in under 2 hours on the U1, with the smaller one taking as little as 30 minutes with coarse layers.

-If you want instead a more aggressive palette that goes deeper with color stacking, I of course have to recommend Hunter’s world-famous, 38-color PeggyPalette Mini Full Spectrum Tester on Maker World which we'll see in an example below.
+If you instead want an aggressive palette that goes deeper with color stacking, I of course have to recommend Hunter’s world-famous, 38-color PeggyPalette Mini Full Spectrum Tester on Maker World which we'll see in an example below.

 They reveal a lot!
 Here are some things to look for...